wln20/wln20.github.io/_pages/about.md

 💻 Internship
 ------
+<a id='intern'></a>

-I have the honor to have been working in several organizations, including both academia and industry.
+I have been working in several organizations, including both academia and industry.
 See my <a href="https://docs.google.com/viewer?url=https://raw.githubusercontent.com/wln20/wln20.github.io/master/files/CV-Luning%20Wang.pdf">CV</a> for more details.

 + [07/2023~08/2023] HKU-IDS, Research Assisstant. <a href='https://datascience.hku.hk/'>[Website]</a>
 + [09/2023~01/2024] Bytedance Data-TnS, Algorithm Research Intern. <a href='https://www.bytedance.com/'>[Website]</a>
 + [02/2024~06/2024] Infinigence AI, Algorithm Research Intern. <a href='https://www.infini-ai.com/'>[Website]</a>

-<a id='intern'></a>

 **I’m now actively looking for (research/engineering) intern opportunities in the field of LLMs, MLSys, and potentially other AI & Data-Science related fields!**